peterGdot/Pyther.Parser/README.md

 ## Features
 * easy to use
-* extreme fast
+* extreme fast (take a look at the end of this document)
 * lightweight code
 * can handle csv files of any size with minimal memory footprint
-* can transform rows to associative records, dynamic objects or objects of any class
+* can transform rows into associative records, dynamic objects or objects of any class
 * lots of optional settings

 ## Quickstart